jerkos/apikrab/README.md

 ## Philosophy

-# TL;DR
-> **You can create a project, add actions to it, run them, chain them, save them as flows, and
-> test them.**

-The goal of this project is to provide a simple tool to manage your json api call in the terminal.
-It is still in very early stage of development and is not intended to be used in production.
+The goal of this project is to provide a simple tool to manage my json API calls in the terminal.
+It is made to answer my needs which may be not the same for you.

-The first concept is the **project**.
-A project has a name and root urls for an api to test, and optionally a set of **configuration variables**.
-You can then attach **actions** to your project.

-An **action** represents a specific endpoint of your api.
-It has a name, a method (http verb), an url, and optionally a body (in case of static body).
-You can also specify a set of **headers**.

-You can run an action with a set of **parameters** such body, path parameters, and query parameters.

-A **flow** represents an action or chained actions to run with predefined parameters.

-Finally, a **test suite** is a set of flows with expectations.
-You can run a test suite to check if your api is still working as expected.

-Some commands have an ui mode (history, project info).
-See the help for more information.

-## Features
-- [x] Create a new project
-- [x] Add an action to your project
-- [x] Run an action
-- [x] Extract data from your response using jsonpath (not fully implemented yet)
-- [x] Chain actions
-- [x] Test your action
+This tool may be used in different ways:
+ - to perform basic http call, providing a convenient CLI (but not as nice as HTTPie).
+Covers only essential features of an http tool.
+ - performing project management with a collection of API calls (postman) and testing features

 > [!WARNING]
 > Tested on MacOs only

+> [!INFO]
+> I am a newbie in Rust programming...
+If you take a look to the code be indulgent !

 ## Installation

 ### Build from source
 Install rust
 ```bash